-- Ensure high-quality primary healthcare and dentistry for migrant, asylum seeker, and refugee children (access to paediatricians/nurses specialised in child healthcare/development). - Seek resources to ensure that all new-born migrant, asylum seeker, and refugee children have access to full a vaccination programme, as well as that all children have access to regular vaccination according to the national vaccination schedule. - Continue to raise awareness of the importance of immunization among parents and the community. - Increase and improve quarantine space for UASC and families with children and develop an SOP for quarantine, especially as it's a precondition for entry to reception facilities. - Ensure medical examinations (laboratory analysis and microbiology tests of various specimen) for primary school children prior school enrolment.
+- Ensure dentistry for migrant, asylum seeker, and refugee children - Seek continual resources to ensure that all new-born migrant, asylum seeker, and refugee children have access to full a vaccination programme, as well as that all children have access to regular vaccination according to the national vaccination schedule. - Continue to raise awareness of the importance of immunization among parents and the community. - Increase and improve quarantine space for UASC and families with children.. - Capacitate local Primary Health Centres (e.g PHC Bihac) to respond to a larger need for medical examinations (laboratory analyses and microbiology tests of various specimen) for primary school children prior to school enrolment, as well as for full scope immunisation calendar.